platform-experience/serviceportal-widget-library/approve-card/pe-approval-card/Readme.md

-## Synopsis: Approval Card Widget
+## Title - Approval Card

+## Description - Use Case

+Displays a simple approval card with three buttons - **Accept**, **Reject**, **View**.
+Also displayed - user avatar, name, title and data relevant to the scenario where used.

+## Screenshots
 ![alt text](../../images/approval.png "Approval Card Widget")

-This widget can be used to create a simple approval card with three button **Accept**, **Reject**, **View**.
-This widget also displays user avatar, name and title etc.

-***

-## Installation
+## Additional Information/Notes

-**Important note: This widget makes use of [pe-people-info widget](https://github.com/platform-experience/serviceportal-widget-library/tree/master/people-card/pe-people-info) to display user avatar, name and title, this widget is already part of the update set.
+This widget makes use of [pe-people-info](https://github.com/platform-experience/serviceportal-widget-library/tree/master/people-card/pe-people-info) widget to display user's avatar, name and title.
+> Widget is included with the update set.

-People Info widget is injected dynamically in client controller.
+Widget is injected dynamically in Client Script controller.

 ```javascript
 c.data.user_info = {